surya-kapila/surya-kapila/README.md

-- 👋 Hi, I’m @surya-kapila
+- 👋 Hi, this is @surya-kapila
-- 👀 I’m interested in frontend development
+- 👀 Interested in Web and App Development.
+Full Stack Developer.
 - 📫 How to reach me surya@thejavascriptshop.com

 <!---